DusanKasan/Mist/README.md

 - `ResourceMethodNotImplementedExceptionHandler`, which returns HTTP code 405 (METHOD NOT ALLOWED) to the client when the matched resource is not implementing called HTTP method (and `ResourceMethodNotImplementedException` is thrown)

 ##Mist resources
 Each resource is represented as a child of `MistResource` abstract class.
-They are identified by their `String uri` and `int weight` properties. `uri` specifies to which URI is this resource bound.
+They are identified by their `String uri` and `int weight` properties which are represented by annotating the class using `@uri(String uri)` and `@weight(int weight)` respectively. `uri` specifies to which URI is this resource bound.

 URIs can be:
 - static `/test/uri`